Buytrax/Buytrax/README.md

 --->

 My professor obligate me to do this, this don't tell anything truth about me, or yes?
 XD help me

-In fact, i know what u can do, go shoot yourself or buy a rope, JOKING, only pay me money on my PATREON thnks ^v^